Saga Dawa ས་ག་ཟླ་བ་དུས་ཆེན་

-Saga Dawa festival is a month long festival which is commemorate on the forth month of Tibetan lunar calendar, Buddhist all over the commemorate the life of Buddha.
-Many travel website and many other website regard it as the celebration, which in my opinion is very wrong.
-It is a month time for prayers and rituals.
-In short Saga Dawa is month long Buddhist prayer festival celebrated all over the world.
+Saga Dawa festival is a month-long festival which is commemorated on the fourth month of Tibetan lunar calendar, Buddhist all over the commemorate the life of Buddha.
+Many travel website and many other websites regard it as the celebration, which in my opinion is very wrong.
+It is a month of time for prayers and rituals.
+In short Saga Dawa is month-long Buddhist prayer festival celebrated all over the world.

 What is Saga Dawa?

 Saga Dawa is a month-long prayer festival observe in all the Buddhist world.
 In this month it is said, the Buddha was born, enlighten and achieve Pari Nirvana ( death).
-This year the month begins at may 19th and ends on June 16th.
+This year the month begins on May 19th and ends on June 16th.
 The climax of the prayer festival is on its 15th day. which is on 2nd June.

 What would you see in Tibet?